jmlew/microfrontends-base-v1/README.md

 ## Styling

-### Include shared SASS styles
+### Reference shared SASS libs

-Shared SASS files are managed in the shared-ui-styles library.
+Shared SASS files are managed in the `libs/shared/ui` lib's `styles` directory.

-After creating a new lib or app which relies on common styling, add the path to this library to its SASS paths in order to import the styes:

-Paste into /architect/build/options:\
+This library contains a number of subdirectories which can be imported direclty into any app using a global path reference.

+> eg. import shared colour variables as `@import 'ui-colors/index'`, or just the color styles themselves as `@import 'ui-styles/colors'`, or import all shared styles with `@import 'ui-styles/all'`.

+This path reference is generated for each app in the workspace (architect:build:options) by adding:
-`"stylePreprocessorOptions": {"includePaths": ["libs/shared/ui-styles/src/lib"]}`
+`"stylePreprocessorOptions": {"includePaths": ["libs/shared/ui/src/lib/styles/"]}`

-Import all styles at once into the global sass file of the library as `@import 'shared-ui-styles/all`;

-Then access specific modules as `@import 'shared-ui-styles/variables';`
+### Compile shared styles

+All shared styles are compiled into the shell to be accessed by all apps whose containing Web Components are not encapsulated with Shadow DOM.

+This is done by adding `libs/shared/ui/src/lib/styles/ui-styles/all.scss` to the styles collection in the shel's build config (architect:build:options:styles).

 > TODO: Add reasons and instructions for both fully ancapsulating styles through Shadow DOM, vs sharing through base classes.